lukejanicke/notes/zmv.md

 ## Usage

-Run `autoload zmv` to make the function available in Terminal commands.
+Run `autoload zmv` to make the function available in commands.

 ```zsh
 autoload zmv